Nearly 100 killed, 19 missing in central Mali village massacre

 A Malian security source at the site of the massacre said "a Dogon village has been virtually wiped out."

+"Some people had their throats cut or were disembowelled, grain stores and cattle were torched.
+No-one was spared - women, children, elderly people."

+Togo added: "We have counted 95 dead and 38 wounded, with about 20 listed as missing."

-The local official said the attackers came and "started shooting, pillaging and burning."
+The local official said the village had a population of about 300.

-The village had about 300 inhabitants, the official said, speaking on condition of anonymity.

 An association of Dogon traditional hunters, called Dan Nan Ambassagou, deplored the "barbaric and vile" attack which it described as tantamount to genocide.